phossa2/di/README.md

     ```

     Common methods can be configured in the 'di.common' node to apply to all the
     instances right after their instantiation.
-The definition consists of two parts,
+The definition consists of two
-    the first is an interface/classname or a callable takes current instance and
+    parts, the first is a tester callable takes current instance and the
-    the container as parameters and returns a boolean value.
+    container as parameters and returns a boolean value.
 The second part is in
     the same method format as in the service definition 'methods'.

-    To skip execution of common methods for one service, define it with `skip` as
+    To skip execution of common methods for one service, define it with `skip`
-    follows,
+    as follows,

     ```php
     $container->set('logger', [